SidneyFC17/fieloelr/doc/UC-ELR-0001-Create Course.md

    2. The administrator sets the status of the course to “Active”
    3. The administrator presses the Save button
    4. The system verifies that there is, at least, one active related module
-   5. The system verifies that all other validations succeed
-   6. The system updates the course
+   5. The system updates the course
-   7. The system displays the course detail page
+   6. The system displays the course detail page
-   8. End of flow
+   7. End of flow

 ##### 7. Activate a course that has no active related modules (step 9 of basic flow)
    1. The administrator presses the Edit button